Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: The averaging method for a class of systems with slow and fast variables

-Moreover each factor $M_{ij}=S^1\times(a_{ij},b_{ij})\times\bbR^2$ is equipped with coordinates $\varphi_{ij}\mod2\pi,I_{ij},q_{ij},p_{ij}$ such that $\widehat\oomega_{ij}=dI_{ij}\wedge d\varphi_{ij}+dp_{ij}\wedge dq_{ij}$, the action of the circle on $(M_{ij},\widehat\oomega_{ij})$ is given by the Hamiltonian $I_{ij}$, and the involution $J$ acts component-wise in the form $(\varphi_{ij},I_{ij},q_{ij},p_{ij})\mapsto(-\varphi_{ij},I_{ij},q_{ij},-p_{ij})$.
+Moreover each factor $M_{ij}=S^1\times(a_{ij},b_{ij})\times\bbR^2$ is equipped with coordinates $\varphi_{ij}\mod2\pi,I_{ij},q_{ij},p_{ij}$ such that $\widehat\oomega_{ij}=dI_{ij}\wedge d\varphi_{ij}+dp_{ij}\wedge dq_{ij}$, the action of the circle on $(M_{ij},\widehat\oomega_{ij})$ is given by the Hamiltonian $I_{ij}$, and the involution $\J$ acts component-wise in the form $(\varphi_{ij},I_{ij},q_{ij},p_{ij})\mapsto(-\varphi_{ij},I_{ij},q_{ij},-p_{ij})$.
 In particular,

-where, from now on, we use the same notation for a function and its lift by misuse of language.
-We will assume that each coordinate cylinder $S^1\times(a_{ij},b_{ij})\times\{(0,0)\}\subset M_{ij}$ consists of {\it relative equilibrium points}, i.e.\ the co-vector $dH_{ij}$ is proportional to $dI_{ij}$ at any its point (with coefficient depending on the point), $1\le i\le n$, $0\le j\le n_i$.
+where, from now on, we use the same notation for a function (or a 2-form) and its lift, by abuse of notation.
+We will assume that each coordinate cylinder $S^1\times(a_{ij},b_{ij})\times\{0\}\times\{0\}\subset M_{ij}$ consists of {\it relative equilibrium points}, i.e.\ the co-vector $dH_{ij}$ is proportional to $dI_{ij}$ at any its point (with coefficient depending on the point), $1\le i\le n$, $0\le j\le n_i$.
 Therefore the $2N$-dimensional symplectic submanifold

 is invariant under the flow of the model system (\ref {eq:model}) and it is fibred by invariant $N$-dimensional tori $\prod_{i=1}^n\prod_{j=0}^{n_i}S^1\times\{(I_{ij},0,0)\}$ where $N:=\sum_{i=1}^n(1+n_i)$.
 Those solutions of the model system whose phase orbits are contained in the invariant submanifold (\ref {eq:subman}) will be called the {\em generating solutions}.
-Consider one of these $N$-dimensional tori, $\Lambda\o$, and a ($4N-2$)-dimensional ``transversal surface'' $\Sigma$ in the $4N$-dimensional phase space $M_0\times M_1$, which is transversal to the two-dimensional phase orbits of the generating solutions contained in the $N$-torus $\Lambda\o$.
+Consider one of these $N$-dimensional tori, $\Lambda\o$, and a ($4N-2$)-dimensional ``cross section'' $\Sigma$ in the $4N$-dimensional phase space $M_0\times M_1$, which is transversal to the two-dimensional phase orbits of the generating solutions contained in the $N$-torus $\Lambda\o$.

 Let us describe the {\em unperturbed system}.
 Suppose that a $S^1$-invariant function $F_{ij}=F_{ij}(I_{i0},q_{i0},p_{i0},\varphi_{ij}-\varphi_{i0},I_{ij},q_{ij},p_{ij})$ is given on each direct product $M_{i0}\times M_{ij}$, $1\le j\le n_i$.
 Put